DOKKAEBIx/Dokkaebi-Rat/README.md

     - Keep the RAT script and any generated files secure to prevent unauthorized access.

 7. Contact:
-    For any questions or support, contact the developer at dokkaebi@fbi.ac
+    For any questions or support, contact the developer at dokkaebi@example.com.